 Emphasis Area – Philosophy and Religion

 The Philosophy and Religion emphasis area provides training in critical thinking skills that is the basis for many professions.
+In addition, the study of philosophy and religion will help students to learn to think in insightful and creative ways that prepare them in general for a rapidly changing and diverse world.
 Jobs may require additional training in specialized knowledge.

-If you are interested in completing a bachelor’s degree in this emphasis you should consider taking 12 credit hours from the courses listed below as part of your AA degree in Liberal Arts.
+If you are interested in completing a bachelor’s degree in Philosophy and Religion you should consider taking 12 credit hours from the courses listed below as part of your AA degree in Liberal Arts.

-Not all courses may be required for your future major.
+Not all courses may be required for or transfer to your future major.

 The following are some of the career opportunities you can pursue in Philosophy and Religion: